Official language: Kannada

 place through out the year.

-is well connected by road from major cities like Mangalore, Bangalore, Chennai
+By Road: Kudremukh is well connected by road from major cities like Mangalore, Bangalore, Chennai and Chikmagalur.
+There are both government and private buses at regular intervals.

 Hill top which is in the shape of Horse face.
 The park is covered with thick